Applied History, M.A.

-- Professional training in historical research and writing
+- Historical research and writing

-- Continuing Education for teachers
+- Continuing education for teachers

 - Advanced study in diverse historical field and subjects

-- Preparation for employment in museums, businesses, historical organizations, and government
+- Preparation for employment in museums, businesses, historical organizations and government

 To be eligible to pursue the Master of Arts in Applied History, you must:

 - Have a baccalaureate degree from a regionally accredited college or university.

 - Present an official transcript showing at least a 2.75 cumulative GPA for your undergraduate studies.
 Applicants with a cumulative undergraduate GPA lower than 2.75 may be accepted following an interview and review of the statement of purpose.

 - Submit a 500 word statement of purpose through the "Program Statement or Questionnaire" link in your Ship Admission portal.

 - Prospective students are also invited to provide any additional information, letters of recommendation, or writing samples that will allow the history department to assess their potential for graduate studies.

 Applicants are encouraged to have all of their materials submitted by the second Friday in September for spring admission, or by the second Friday in February for summer or fall admission.
 Qualified individuals who apply after those dates will be accepted to the program if space is available.

 What Types of Careers Could I Get With This Degree?